Crimean Tatar dialects: Southern dialect

 The southern or coastal dialects is spoken by Yalıboylu ("coastal dwellers") who have traditionally lived on the southern coast of the Crimea.
 Their dialects belong to the Oghuz group of the Turkic languages which includes Turkish, Azeri and Turkmen.
 This dialect is most heavily influenced by Turkish and shares much of the vocabulary.

 Northern dialect

-Northern, Nogai or Desert dialect (noğay, çöl, şimaliy; in Dobruja: tatarşa, noğayşa, tatça) is spoken by Crimean Tatars in Romania, Bulgaria, Turkey and other countries.
-It has Nogai influence and even there are people who say that this dialect is part of Nogai language and related to Kazakh, Karakalpak, Kyrgyz, and Nogai proper.
+The Northern, Nogai or Desert dialect (noğay, çöl, şimaliy) is spoken by Crimean Tatars in North Crimea, Romania, Bulgaria, Turkey and other countries.
+It has Nogai influence and even there are people who say that this dialect is part of Nogai language and related to Kazakh, Karakalpak, and Nogai proper.
 This dialect was spoken by former nomadic inhabitants of the Crimean (Nogay) steppe.
 It is thought that the Nogays of the Crimea and the Nogais of the Caucasus and Volga are of common origin from the Nogai Horde, which is reflected in their common name and very closely related languages.
 In the past some speakers of this dialects also called themselves Qıpçaq (that is Cumans).

-Alphabet in Dobruja

-Crimean Tatars in Dobruja speak with this dialect, with a slight variation in the alphabet.